Ranked in Tier 1 for Regulatory, Health and Safety, and Licensing and Inquests & Inquiries- The Legal 500 (2020)

 “He can immediately put clients at ease.” – The Legal 500 (2017)

 “He shows excellent attention to detail and focus on the case at hand.” – The Legal 500 (2016)

 “He has a great manner with clients.” – The Legal 500 (2015)

 “A persuasive advocate with a keen eye for detail” – The Legal 500 (2014)

 Tom is the Head of the Health and Safety team at Park Square Barristers.
-He frequently defends cases prosecuted by the HSE and local authorities.
+He is a B-List Specialist Regulatory Advocate and frequently defends cases prosecuted by the HSE and local authorities.

-He has particular expertise within the construction industry, but has advised and represented companies as corporate entities, directors and individuals from a wide range of industries, at all stages of criminal proceedings.
+He has particular expertise within the construction and farming industries, but has advised and represented companies as corporate entities, directors and individuals from a wide range of industries, at all stages of criminal proceedings.
 Such cases almost always involve either very serious injury or death.